raspberrypilearning/dojo-mentoring/en/step_3.md

 A mentor who has an understanding of the subject can ask thought out leading questions to stimulate the thinking of a Ninja.
 These questions can lead them to consider new or alternative techniques for solving a problem, as well as verifying their understanding of material

 For example:
-+ It looks like you’re doing the same thing a few times here.
-+ Is there some way of saving yourself writing it out again?
++ It looks like you’re doing the same thing a few times here, is there some way of saving yourself writing it out again? *Suggesting the use of loops*
 + What’s happening in this piece of code?

 --- /collapse ---